JonatasViscaino/100-days-of-code-Python/Day 40 - Flight Club Deal Finder/README.md

-# Day 39 - Flight Deal Alert System
+# Day 40 - Flight Club Deal Finder

 This Python script monitors flight prices and sends email alerts for potential travel deals based on user-defined criteria.
 It utilizes a combination of data management, flight search, and notification modules to automate the process.

+The difference from previous day it is that considers stopovers.

 ## Components
 1. **DataManager:** Manages data stored in Google Sheets, including destination information and corresponding IATA codes.
 If an IATA code is missing, it uses the FlightSearch module to retrieve and update the data.